BJP-RSS 'fake Hindus', indulge in 'brokerage' of religion: Rahul Gandhi | Politics

 Asserting that Goddess Lakshmi stands for the power that helps one attain one's goals and Goddess Durga stands for the power that protects, the former Congress chief said while his party had strengthened these powers when in government, the ruling BJP dispensation have diminished these powers.

-''Ye kis prakar ke Hindu hain.
+''Ye kis prakar ke Hindu hain?
 Ye jhoote Hindu hain.
 Ye Hindu dharm ka prayog karte hain, ye dharm ki dalali karte hain, magar ye Hindu nahin hain (What kind of Hindus are they?
 They are fake Hindus.
-They use Hindu religion, they indulge in brokerage of religion, but they are not Hindus,'' Gandhi said, attacking the BJP-RSS.
+They use Hindu religion, they indulge in brokerage of religion, but they are not Hindus,'' Gandhi said attacking the BJP and the RSS.

+The former Congress chief alleged that Prime Minister Narendra Modi ''shivers with fear'' and on China's stern look says ''no one has taken our land''.

+''They (Chinese) took thousands of kilometers of land, but the Prime Minister of India says that no one took the land. ...
+Whole life is a lie, he has run away from the truth.
+There is no power,'' Gandhi said attacking the prime minister.

 Gandhi said, as a Congress worker, he understands that he can compromise with other ideologies but not with that of the BJP and the RSS.